traderepublic/SectionKit/README.md

 # SectionKit
 [![CI Status](https://github.com/traderepublic/tr-sectionkit/workflows/CI/badge.svg)](https://github.com/traderepublic/tr-sectionkit/actions)

-**SectionKit** makes it possible to implement a data-drive `UICollectionView`.
+**SectionKit** makes it possible to implement a data-driven `UICollectionView`.
 Since each section is implemented separately, it is independent from the `UICollectionView` it is used in and code can be easily reused.

 ## Installation